The Savannah Monitor is one of the smallest and most popular species among the monitor genus.

 Females need a nest box to lay eggs.
 In the wild, she would usually make her own or lay them in a termite mound.
 For your monitor, a suitable nest box can be a plastic tub filled with soil.

-After she lays her eggs, they should be incubated in groups within sealed, one-gallon glass jars or all together in a ten-gallon aquarium filled with vermiculite and water.
+After she lays her eggs, they should be incubated in groups in a ten-gallon aquarium filled with vermiculite and water.

 There is a 5-6 month incubation time, and the container should be opened occasionally to let oxygen in.
 They should be incubated at 82℉, and the temperature and moisture should be monitored carefully.